Izabela88/walkers-website/README.md

 ![mockup](/documents/responsive.png)

-Walkers -  a platform and website for people who are both looking for dog carers and for people providing such services in the whole UK.
+Walkers -  a platform for people who are both: looking for dog carers and for people providing such services in the whole UK.

 Using the principles of UX design, this fully responsive and interactive website was developed using HTML, CSS, JavaScript and Python as well as Django as a framework.

 View live project here [link to deployed link](https://walkers88.herokuapp.com/)

-## **CHECK SEARCH FORM FUNCTIONALITY**
+## **CHECKING THE SEARCH FORM FUNCTIONALITY**

 The platform is to operate in the UK, and addresses from the Wolverhampton area were entered into the database.